Lyssal/search-engine-bundle/README.md

 # The Lyssal search engine bundle

-The Lyssal SEO bundle permits you to use the Page entity for all your URLs and SEO informations (as title, description, author, etc ; see the Page and Website properties).

-The slugs are automatically generated and you can use the Twig templates to autoamtically generate the meta tags.
+The Lyssal search engine bundle permits you to generate a form using external search engines (like Qwant or Google).

 ## Available search engines